Nike Rugby Camps, Benedictine University Lisle, Illinois

 We are pleased to welcome back Nike Rugby Camps outside of Chicago at Benedictine University this summer.
 Campers enjoy high level training under the direction of 2012 Team USA U-20 Coach, Scott Lawrence, and Clemson Head Men’s Rugby Coach, Justin Hickey.
 Accommodations are provided on campus and all rugby activities take place on campus fields.
 Join us for this one-of-a-kind camp experience and watch your game evolve!

 The Nike Rugby Camp at Benedictine University offers a four-day, three-night camp experience directed by a nationally recognized staff.
 The overnight camp includes key fundamental drills, high performance education modules, competitive match play, all meals, housing and evening group activities.
 The extended day camp (9:00am-9:00pm) will include drills, education modules, match play, as well as lunch and dinner.
+The day camp runs from 9:00am - 5:30pm each day and includes lunch and all rugby instruction.

 - Camp instruction and direction by nationally recognized coaching staff